 All of which is constantly engaging and its assorted characters compelling.
 One is drawn to them and yet, at the same time, it’s not a family you’d want to be part of when its reality is eventually exposed.
 The film picked up the Palme d’Or in Cannes and numerous other awards elsewhere.
 Koreeda seems to be on a winning streak at the moment after The Third Murder (2017).
 For good measure, Shoplifters also boasts a terrific score by Haruomi Hosono, his first for Koreeda.

 Shoplifters plays in the London East Asia Film Festival (LEAFF) on Sunday, November 4th .
 Buy tickets here.
-It’s out in cinemas Friday, November 23rd.
+It’s out in cinemas Friday, November 23rd, and on VoD on Monday, March 25th (2019).